-Thomas DeHoyos, president of the organization, introduced the officers and they in turn gave brief biographies of hemselves as law enforcement officers.
+Thomas DeHoyos, president of the organization, introduced the officers and they in turn gave brief biographies of themselves as law enforcement officers.

-DeHoyos then read a statement which asked that better communications be established between the Department of Public Safety officers and the Mexican American community. sergeant to define generally He mentioned some animosity which had arisen over some incidents occurring during arrests of Mexican Americans and stated that better communications would enhance public respect for the officers.
+DeHoyos then read a statement which asked that better communications be established between the Department of Public Safety officers and the Mexican American community. sergeant to define generally He mentioned some animosity which had arisen over some incidents occurring during arrests of Mexican Americans and stated that better communications would enhance

 Puzzled, Sgt.
-Boyd asked Delloyos to go over the statement again.
-Delloyos explained that MACO wants to have a more relaxed atmosphere.
-He said, "Everytime we see officers here we become tense and on the defenmake them feel welcome.
-Patrolman Hartnett cited incidents which clearly indi-
+Boyd asked DeHoyos to go over the statement again.
+DeHoyos ex-plained that MACO wants to have a more relaxed atmosphere.
+He said, "Everytime we see officers here we become tense and on the defen-

 Sgt.
-Boyd said that a line of communications was a twoway street and that since his men, Finley and Hartnett, were strangers in Ozona, it was up to the community to
+Boyd said that a line of communications was a twoway street and that since his men, Finley and Hartnett, were strangers in Ozona, it was up to the community to make them feel welcome.
+Patrolman Hartnett cited incidents which clearly indi-